-Opinion: Now, more than ever, CRTC has a key role to play by Michel Morin
+Leaderless CRTC Is Adrift And Without A Mission by Michel Morin

 Our world is evolving.
 Global companies like Netflix, Amazon and Google have become dominant players.
 Will Canada be a victim or a winner in this brave new world?

-More than ever, the CRTC needs a chair with broad industry experience, with two new vice-chairs.
-After Konrad von Finckenstein and Jean-Pierre Blais, both civil servants who did not distinguish themselves by their understanding of the broadcasting industry, the CRTC does not need yet another Ottawa bureaucrat.
+More than ever, the CRTC urgently needs a chair with broad industry experience, with two new vice-chairs.
+After Konrad von Finckenstein and Jean-Pierre Blais, both federal civil servants who did not particularly distinguish themselves by their understanding of the broadcasting industry, the CRTC does not need yet another Ottawa bureaucrat.

-We are not Hollywood and we never will be, but if the CRTC’s mandate still has any meaning in this country, our producers, our artists and our journalistic enterprises deserve its deliberate and distinct support.
+The CRTC is an instrument.
+We are not Hollywood, and we never will be, but if the CRTC's mandate still has any meaning in this country, our producers, our artists and our journalistic enterprises deserve its deliberate and distinct support.

-We need a new CRTC chair who will be a “czar” for today, as Pierre Juneau, its first chair, was in the wake of his appointment by Pierre Elliott Trudeau in 1968.
+We need a new CRTC chair who will be a "czar" for today, as Pierre Juneau, its first chair, was in the wake of his appointment by Pierre-Elliot Trudeau in 1968.

-In the tradition of alternating English and French leaders, the CRTC needs a new anglophone chair with passion and conviction, capable of imagination and with a single objective: to reinforce Canadian content in our broadcasting system.
+In the tradition of alternating English and French CRTC leaders, our broadcasting system needs a new anglophone chair with passion and conviction, capable of imagination and with a single objective: to reinforce Canadian content in our broadcasting system.

-Michel Morin is an independent journalist and former national commissioner of the CRTC between 2007 and 2012.
+Michel Morin, Independent journalist and former National Commissioner, CRTC (2007 to 2012).

 Related Documents: